 The Detroit SSI lawyers at Levine Benjamin can help you understand if you qualify for Supplemental Security Income.

-- have a disability that will last at least a year.
+- Your disability will last at least a year.

 - have limited income